-- Remember any dog can and may bite. - Keep babies and young children away from your dog, especially at feeding times. - Ask friends and family to keep their dogs away from the children. - Stay within reach if a dog is near children. - Train your dog to obey commands. - The dog should obey "come", "sit" and "stay" commands from all family members. - Buy the right dog for your family. - Ask the RSPCA or a vet about the dog best suited to your needs.
+- · Remember any dog can and may bite. - Keep babies and young children away from your dog, especially at feeding times. - Ask friends and family to keep their dogs away from the children. - · Stay within reach if a dog is near children. - Train your dog to obey commands such as "come", "sit" and "stay" from all family members. - · Buy the right dog for your family. - Ask the RSPCA or a vet about the dog best suited to your needs.